dpohara1/time-travel-dpohara1/zine/article_1.md

-This is the first article in the magazine
+This is the first article in the magazine.
+This is for my CSE 464 assignment.